Skip to main content

 • Enter command goldsky pipeline create <pipeline-name>.

 • This will kick off a guided flow with the first step to choose the dataset type.
-Choose chain-level dataset.
+Choose Direct Indexing.

 • Add your pre-configured sink.
 In this example case, we chose PostgreSQL and as a next step we selected the database schema.